 Keep in touch with the clients trying to contact you through these websites, and be available to answer queries.
 You can also share photos and exclusive videos with these clients directly.

 Google My Business profile plays a key role in getting you clients.
 Keep an updated Google My Business profile, and keep your ratings in check.
 Ask your happy clients to offer you reviews on it.
 Also, keep the hours of operation updated.

 Google scrapes information from Google My Business and places it directly on the high ranks in the Google SERPs.
-Add the Google Maps, with touch points and all around areas of interest.
+Add Google Maps, with touch points and all-around areas of interest.
 These will make you rank in related pages.
 Local SEO is really helpful in making your listings available to all.

 Storytelling is also a great way to do real estate video marketing, but every real estate video uses the storytelling format.
 It is a cohesive narrative that revolves around emotions instead of crude technicalities of the property.
 This can be done using inspirational scripts that host a central character.

-For example, in an interview with your previous client, you can portray them as the underdogs who got a good deal on mortgage and a great home to raise their kids in.
-All this is down with the subtle undertones of making you the aid in chief to the hero.
+For example, in an interview with your previous client, you can portray them as the underdogs who got a good deal on a mortgage and a great home to raise their kids in.
+All this is down to the subtle undertones of making you the aid-in-chief to the hero.

 Nobody wants to watch a boring lengthy script that talks in detail about the heating system in a property.
-Home owners are looking for a comfortable space when they can bring up their kids.
+Homeowners are looking for a comfortable space where they can bring up their kids.
 So keep the video lively, and fun.

 Since you are the host and in direct contact with the prospect, you have to have fun while making the video.
 It is not just a job, but it probably is a job you love.
 So don't be afraid to show it.
 A smile goes a long way when you stand in front of the camera.